phplucidframe/phplucidframe-docs/application-structure.rst

 If you want to disable layout mode for a particular page only.
 You can add ``_cfg('layoutMode', false);`` at the top of ``index.php`` of the page folder.

 .. note::
-    - Layout mode disabled is a legacy way and not recommended since version 3.0.
+    - The disabled layout mode is a legacy way and not recommended since version 3.0.
 You can check the version 2 documentation about application structure at `<https://phplucidframe.readthedocs.io/en/v2.2.0/application-structure.html>`_